 - First major election since the 2014 Umbrella Movement

-- Legislative Council (LegCo) has 70 seats: 35 are elected by voters; 35 by groups representing different sectors
+- Legislative Council (LegCo) has 70 seats: 35 are elected by voters; the rest by people connected to different sectors

 - Before 2014, LegCo was split between pro-Beijing and the traditional pro-democracy blocs